Do Go On - 163 - WW2 Badass Audie Murphy

 Oh, have I?

-I want to maintain that with you.
+I want to maintain that.

 I think you've probably been on a quarter of the episode.